simonteozw/tp/docs/DeveloperGuide.md

 ![UiClassDiagram.png](images/UiClassDiagram.png)

 The UI consists of a `MainWindow` that is made up of parts e.g. `SidePanel`, `StatusBarFooter`, `CommandBox ` etc. All these, including the MainWindow, inherit from the abstract UiPart class.
-The UI also consist of the following components: `UpcomingTab`, `ModuleTab`, `ContactTab` and `HelpTab`.
+The UI also consist of 4 main
+ components: `UpcomingTab`, `ModuleTab`, `ContactTab` and `HelpTab`.
 Each of these components consist of several other classes as well.
+More details of this will be provided in the [sub-sections](#upcoming-tab).

 The `UI` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching .fxml files that are in the `src/main/resources/view` folder.
 For example, the layout of the `MainWindow` is specified in